 If you’re interested in a full-time mid-career program at MIT Sloan, we recommend that you consider the MIT Sloan Fellows Program.

 All classes are conducted on campus at MIT Sloan in Cambridge, Massachusetts.
 Although you will have some exams and individual and team work online outside of class, you must be on campus for all courses.
 Review the program schedule to get a sense of the commitment.

 Comparing the MIT EMBA and the MIT Sloan MBA programs

 What are the similarities and differences between the MIT Sloan Fellows Program and the MIT Executive MBA?

 Both programs offer a rigorous curriculum, powerful experiential learning, and creative collaborations among world-class students and organizations.
 Both programs also share many of the same faculty, courses, and educational requirements.

-The MIT Sloan Fellows Program in Innovation and Global Leadership is a one-year, full-time program for executives who want an opportunity to step away from their working lives and immerse themselves in an intense, transformative experience.
+The MIT Sloan Fellows Program is a one-year, full-time program for executives who want an opportunity to step away from their working lives and immerse themselves in an intense, transformative experience.